betascribbles/100-days-of-code/log.md

 Worked through the book Einstieg in PHP7 and My SQL by Thomas Theis, chapter 1 up to 2.3.
 Also added a form to my Book Club web app and styled it, got as far as the MySQL query.
 In the evening I started week 10 of Machine Learning by Coursera - only one more week to go with that course!
 I have signed up to Kaggle to start doing Machine Learning examples.

 **Thoughts** Had a few ideas for smaller front end projects to build on code pen to showcase my programming skills.
+Particulary I would like to focus on UX and input interactions.
+One would be to change the font based on the speed of typing or break up how we type, eventually it would be cool to have hardware to make the type more dynamic as when we talk but I thought of a couple ideas with italics and Bold to play with.

 **Link(s) to work**:  https://codepen.io/sleepypioneer/
 ***